 Employee contribution rates are set in state statute, Texas Government Code 825.402.
 Senate Bill 1458 of the 83rd Texas Legislature amended Texas Government Code 825.402 for member contributions and established employee contribution rates for fiscal years 2014 thru 2017.
-It also added a 1.5% contribution for employers not paying Old Age Survivor and Disability Insurance (OASDI) on certain employees effective for fiscal year 2015 as discussed in Note 1 of the TRS 2014 CAFR.
 The 83rd Texas Legislature, General Appropriations Act (GAA) established the employer contribution rates for fiscal years 2014 and 2015.

-Contribution Rates 2014 2015 Member 6.4% 6.7% Non-Employer Contributing Entity (State) 6.8% 6.8% Employers 6.8% 6.8% Employer 034-903 - 2014 Employer Contributions \$ 67,204 Employer 034-903 - 2014 Member Contributions \$ 396,621 Employer 034-903 - 2014 NECE On-behalf Contributions \$ 357,895
+The 83^{4th} Texas Legislature, General Appropriations Act (GAA) established the employer contribution rates for fiscal years 2016 and 2017.

+Contribution Rates

+2015 2016

+Member 6.7% 7.2%

+Non-Employer Contributing Entity (State) 6.8% 6.8%

+Employers 6.8% 6.8%

+2015 Employer Contributions \$ 165,036

+2015 Member Contributions \$ 441,574

+2015 NECE On-behalf Contributions \$ 374,172

 Contributors to the plan include members, employers and the State of Texas as the only non-employer contributing entity.
-The State is the employer for senior colleges, medical schools and state agencies including TRS.
-In each respective role, the State contributes to the plan in accordance with state statutes and the General Appropriations Act (GAA).
+The State contributes to the plan in accordance with state statutes and the General Appropriations Act (GAA).

-As the non-employer contributing entity for public education and junior colleges, the State of Texas contributes to the retirement system an amount equal to the current employer contribution rate times the aggregate annual compensation of all participating members of the pension trust fund during that fiscal year reduced by the amounts described below which are paid by the employers.
+As the non-employer contributing entity for public education, the State of Texas contributes to the retirement system an amount equal to the current employer contribution rate times the aggregate annual compensation of all participating members of the pension trust fund during that fiscal year reduced by the amounts described below which are paid by the employers.
 Employers (public school, junior college, other entities or the State of Texas as the employer for senior universities and medical schools) are required to pay the employer contribution rate in the following instances:

-- On the portion of the member's salary that exceeds the statutory minimum for members entitled to the statutory minimum under Section 21.402 of the Texas Education Code. - During a new member's first 90 days of employment. - When any part or all of an employee's salary is paid by federal funding sources, a privately sponsored source, from non-educational and general, or local funds. - When the employing district is a public junior college or junior college district, the employer shall contribute to the retirement system an amount equal to 50% of the state contribution rate for certain instructional or administrative employees; and 100% of the state contribution rate for all other employees.
+- On the portion of the member's salary that exceeds the statutory minimum for members entitled to the statutory minimum under Section 21.402 of the Texas Education Code. - During a new member's first 90 days of employment. - When any part or all of an employee's salary is paid by federal funding sources or a privately sponsored source.